leshow/blog/content/post/rust_for_java_devs.md

 fn main () {
     let a: Vec<Box<dyn Foo>> = vec![Box::new(OtherThing {}), Box::new(Thing { })]; // type optional
-    // *note* we have 2 different structs in the same list here
+    // we have 2 different structs in the same list here
-    // but we've erased the concrete type and now only know it as Fo }
+    // but we've erased the concrete type and now only know it as Foo }
 ```